tsduck/tsduck/doc/adoc/README.md

 ### HTML table of contents

 Using `asciidoctor`, the table of contents in the sidebar of the HTML is flat.
 All entries are listed, sequentially.
-In the case of the TSDuck User's Guide, the table contains hundredths of lines and becomes difficult to use.
+In the case of the TSDuck User Guide, the table contains hundredths of lines and becomes difficult to use.

 This directory contains scripts to make it expandable.